progenetix/ICDOntologies/README.md

 This repository contains mappings that have been manually curated and aims to be an open source for use and contibutions.

+## API Access

-Currently the mappings can also be accesible through the [Progenetix API](https://info.progenetix.org/doc/+generated-doc-API-api/), as seen in the examples:
+The mappings can be accessed through the [Progenetix API](https://info.progenetix.org/doc/+generated-doc-API-api/), as seen in these examples:

 * [progenetix.org/api/progenetix/icdmaps/ncitcodes/icdom-85003,icdot-C50/](https://progenetix.org/api/progenetix/icdmaps/ncitcodes/icdom-85003,icdot-C50/)
     - Retrieving the matching ncit code(s) from an input of comma-separated icdom and icdot values, as key (code) : value (label) objects